ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Results
-For the results section, I had two question in mind
+For the results section, I had two question in mind:

-**1. What words appear the most in positive and negative reviews? ** **2.
-Can we get any insights from it?**
+**- What words appear the most in positive and negative reviews? ** **- Can we get any insights from it?**

+To get these answers, I had to clean the data through different steps.
+You can see more details of each step  in the [Data Cleaning notebook](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/preprossessing/data-cleaning.ipynb "Data Cleaning notebook").
+Now let's check the word clouds and see if we can get insights from it.

+First, the word cloud made with the positive reviews:

 ## Final Recommendations